deliveroo/deliveroo.engineering/_posts/2016-10-13-optimising-membership-queries.md

 ---

 In a [previous article](/2016/10/07/optimising-session-key-storage.html) we investigated how best to store a large key-value dataset (user sessions).
+We showed that number of partitions can have a huge effect on memory usage, but didn't look at the other structures or how it affected performance.

-The size of this set is driven by the fact session key and data are fairly large (~85 bytes), and that it grows with the number of monthly active users.
+The size of this set is driven by the fact session key and data are roughly 43 bytes, and that it grows with the number of monthly active users.

 For this new use cases, we're looking at identifiers that are typically smaller (128-bit UUIDs, or 16 bytes) with no payload (associated data); it's also a